CoderDojoTC/micropython/docs/sensors/03-ping.md

 ## Wiring Diagram

 1. Connect GND to any GND pin on the Pico
-2. Connnect VCC to VBUS or 5 Volt power
+2. Connect VCC to VBUS or 5 Volt power
 3. Connect Trigger to pin 15.
 With USB on the top, this pin is the bottom left corner.
 4. Connect Echo to pin 14.
 One up from bottom left corner.